fbrosser/Sommarstugekoll/README.md

 A remotely (by telephone) controlled domestic automation assistant.

-Features include temperature monitoring, activation of heating, as well as remote coffee making.
+The main function of the system is to inform the user of the current temperatures at the points of measurement, and also to give the user remote binary control (on/off) of a number of external functions.

+These functions could be  for example heating systems, radiators, or lighting.

+Information- and control data is exchanged via a standard analog telephone connection, POTS (Plain Old Telephone Service) using DTMF (Dual Tone, Multiple Frequency).
-The project is based around a CPLD and is mainly a VHDL/Digital Logic project,

-although it also incorporates other interesting integrated circuits such as sensors.
+The project is based around two CPLDs and is mainly a VHDL/Digital Logic project,  although it also incorporates other interesting integrated circuits such as sensors.
+The project is completed and ready to be used, but can be expanded for further functionality, such as extreme temperature alarm, better measuring resolution, outgoing calls or caller authentication.

 ### Features

-* Temperature Monitoring
+* Temperature monitoring

-* Activation of heating
+* Control of external functions, for example heating

-* Coffe Maker Control
+* Accessible via a standard telephone connection

+* Voice playback for information

 ### Components Used
-(note: list not necessarily complete)

-* X9572XL (CPLD)
+* Xilinx X9572XL (CPLD, 2x)

-* MT8880 (DTMF Transmitter/Receiver)
+* Mitel MT8880 (DTMF Transceiver)

-* ISD2560P (Sound circuit)
+* Futurlec ISD2560P (Sound Memory Circuit)

-* DS18S20 (Digital Thermometer)
+* Maxim DS18S20 (Digital Thermometer, 2x)

+### Report

+The project is described in a technical report, where one can also find circuit diagrams, PCB layout and complete BOM list.